SDanS/ssl_api_test/README.md

     * But it seems most don't from just a cursory look.
 This will require manual entry/click for subdomains. [blah](https://requests.blesta.com/topic/choosing-a-subdomain-for-hosting-product)
       * There are api calls to retrieve lists of subdomains and add-on domains.
         * This could be auto-populated to whatever extent possible for most control panels.
+  * Do NOT forget to test pointer/parked domains.
+    * They seem as though they may be a special case of multidomain certs.

 ## Blesta Installation